Beggars (album): Tracks

 The lyrics of opening track "All the World Is Mad" depict an apocalyptic-type world with an entity who wants the goodness of humanity.
 Its music recalled Godspeed You!
 Black Emperor and Muse, incorporating the use of polyrhythms.
-"The Weight" shifts from an minimalistic arrangement to loud guitars with syncopated rhythms in the vein of Verra Cruz; it discusses the theme of marriage.
+"The Weight" shifts from a minimalistic arrangement to loud guitars with syncopated rhythms in the vein of Verra Cruz; it discusses the theme of marriage.
 "Circles" evolved out of a demo, which consisted of electronic instrumentation, that Riley Breckenridge had written.
 They tried to emulate the electronic drums with added percussion during the chorus sections.
 The final version is a piano-driven track, led by Teranishi's electric piano; Kensrue's voice recalled Radiohead frontman Thom Yorke with his whispering-styled vocals.
 It builds with looped guitar parts and drums, leading to a breakdown near the track's end.
 "Doublespeak" features walls of feedback against piano chord progressions.
 It talks about people that purposely live in ignorance to remain in a place of privilege despite the expense of others.

 Southern rock track "In Exile" talks about being exiled in perpetuity and going on an immeasurable pilgrimage.
 "At the Last" sees Kensrue rallying against consumerism; the guitar work recalled the sound of grunge.
 The psychedelic track "Wood and Wire" utilises distortion and dubbing effects, while its feedback-enhanced verses were reminiscent of the intro to "Of Dust and Nations", a track from the group's Vheissu album.
 It is sung from the viewpoint of a man, who has been in prison for 14 years for an offense he didn't commit, as he walks to his execution.
 The chorus section features lyrics adapted from the works of St. Paul.
 "Talking Through Glass" ends with an acoustic coda.
 Kensrue said "The Great Exchange" is a metaphor for the gospel, which he tried to present as an emotional story.
 It discusses the failed rebellion of a ship's crew, and one individual who drifted to sea.
 The backing vocals on it recalled those heard in "Nude" by Radiohead.
 The title-track begins with a jazz-esque drum beat and builds to a crescendo with screaming.
 It sees Kensrue ask questions in the vein of the Book of Job about businessmen, scientists and politicians, among others.